-- You will need to meet academic requirements to gain your place in the Sixth Form. - To be a successful learner you need to aim for 95% and above attendance. - Applications should be handed in at Main Reception from Friday 16th November.
+- You will need to meet academic requirements to gain your place in the Sixth Form. - To be a successful learner you need to aim for 95% and above attendance. - Applications should be handed in at Main Reception from Friday 22nd November.
 They will be numbered in the order they are received and where required meetings will take place in that order in August. - Certain courses have limited places, so the earlier the application, the better the chance of securing a place on that course. - We are asking you to tell us the three subjects you might like to take at A Level or whether you think you will be on Level 2 courses or a mixture of courses.
-(Sports Studies is primary a triple option) plus a reliable backup. - You need to rank the subjects in order of preference. - There is no guarantee that you will get all of these subjects but we will try to accommodate your requests. - You will have the opportunity to attend a taster day on Monday 1st July 2019 so you can experience your chosen subjects in taster lessons. - Enrolment will take place at the end of August / beginning of September following examination results in August.
+(Sports Studies is primary a triple option) plus a reliable backup. - You need to rank the subjects in order of preference. - There is no guarantee that you will get all of these subjects but we will try to accommodate your requests. - You will have the opportunity to attend a taster day in July 2020 so you can experience your chosen subjects in taster lessons. - Enrolment will take place following examination results in August.
 For more information or to speak to a member of staff Charles Darwin Sixth Form Jail Lane Biggin Hill Westerham Kent TN16 3AU 01959 574043 ext.
 251 enquiries@cdarwin.com www.cdarwin.com What now?